Hakinzy/alx-system_engineering-devops/0x01-shell_permissions/README.md

-Create a script that switches the current user to the user betty Write a script that prints the effective username of the current user Write a script that prints all the groups the current user is part of Write a script that changes the owner of the file hello to the user betty Write a script that creates an empty file called hello Write a script that adds execute permission to the owner of the file hello Write a script that adds execute permission to the owner and the group owner, and read permission to other users, to the file hello
+(0) Create a script that switches the current user to the user betty (1) Write a script that prints the effective username of the current user (2) Write a script that prints all the groups the current user is part of (3) Write a script that changes the owner of the file hello to the user betty (4) Write a script that creates an empty file called hello (5) Write a script that adds execute permission to the owner of the file hello (6) Write a script that adds execute permission to the owner and the group owner, and read permission to other users, to the file hello
-Write a script that adds execution permission to the owner,the group owner and the other users to the file hello Write a script that sets the permission to the file hello as follows Write a script that sets the mode of the file hello to this Write a script that sets the mode of the file hello the same as olleh's mode Write a script that adds execute permission to all subdirectories Create a script that creates a directory called my-dir with permissions 751 in the working directory Write a script that changes the group owner to school for the file hello Write a script that changes the owner to vincent and the group owner to staff Write a script that changes the owner and the group owner of hello to vincent and staff respectively Write a script that changes the owner of the file hello to betty only if it isowned by the user guillaume Write a script that will play the starwars IV episode in the terminal
+(7) Write a script that adds execution permission to the owner,the group owner and the other users to the file hello (8) Write a script that sets the permission to the file hello as follows (9) Write a script that sets the mode of the file hello to this (10) Write a script that sets the mode of the file hello the same as olleh's mode (11) Write a script that adds execute permission to all subdirectories (12) Create a script that creates a directory called my-dir with permissions 751 in the working directory (13) Write a script that changes the group owner to school for the file hello (14) Write a script that changes the owner to vincent and the group owner to staff (15) Write a script that changes the owner and the group owner of hello to vincent and staff respectively (16) Write a script that changes the owner of the file hello to betty only if it  is owned by the user guillaume (17) Write a script that will play the starwars IV episode in the terminal